Rizeczek/english-for-designers/index.md

-So this the the index, right?
+So this the the index, right??